 I read volume one book of Our Vietnam Wars.
 I was very impressed with the 100 stories that were presented in it and the fact that it was the experience with most common guys.

 After reading the book I contacted Bill and told him I was interested in being included in any future books.

 I was very pleased with the results of the book.
 It is great to see all these people who probably did not do a lot of discussion about the time they served in Vietnam giving their stories here.
 It’s served as a great way to get a feel of what happened all over the country to a wide and diverse portion of our society.

-Bill Brown continues to honor us all by letting the veteran in his own words tell his story.
+Bill Brown continues to honor us all by letting the veteran in his own words tell his story in Our Vietnam Wars.
 Everybody has a story and it takes courage to put it down on paper and share it with the world.
 Bill Brown continues to immortalize veterans and their friends, whose names are now on “The Wall”, by putting their stories to print.
 He should do a 3rd book, he is onto something very special, lest America forgets who our Vietnam vets are.
 I highly recommend!

 About the Author

 William F. Brown is a native of Chicago and received a BA from The University of Illinois in History and Russian Area studies and a Master’s Degree.
 He served as a Rifle Company Commander in the U.S. Army in Germany and Vietnam.
 Active in politics, he was elected to a 4-year term on a County Board of Supervisors and served on numerous local boards and commissions.
 As a Vice President of the real estate subsidiary of a Fortune 500 corporation, he was able to travel widely in the US and travel extensively abroad, particularly in Europe and the Middle East.
 He is the author of nine mystery and international suspense books now available on Kindle, and two non-fiction books interviewing over 160 Vietnam Vets.